zmoazeni/harvested/README.md

 harvest.clients.find(client.id) # returns a Harvest::Client
 ```

-You can also pass query options in as the last parameter on any objects `all` finder
+You can also pass query options in as the last parameter on any object's `all` finder
 method, for example to find all the projects for client ID 12345:

 ```ruby